-QEERI Hosts Meetings to Advance International Standards for Photovoltaic Modules
+QEERI Hosts Meetings To Advance International Standards For Photovoltaic Modules

-(MENAFN- HBKU Media) Doha, May 28, 2024: The Qatar Environment and Energy Research Institute (QEERI) at Hamad Bin Khalifa University (HBKU) hosted the International Electrotechnical Commission, Technical Committee 82 - Workgroup 2 Photovoltaic (PV) Modules (IEC TC82 WG2) for a series of meetings from April 21 to 25.
+Doha, Qatar: The Qatar Environment and Energy Research Institute (QEERI) at Hamad Bin Khalifa University (HBKU) hosted the International Electrotechnical Commission, Technical Committee 82 - Workgroup 2 Photovoltaic (PV) Modules (IEC TC82 WG2) for a series of meetings from April 21 to 25.
 This was the first time these meetings took place in Doha, with approximately 60 attendees from 10 different countries participating in person, with more following proceedings online.

 The event was inaugurated by Abeer Al Dosari, Stakeholder Relations Manager, QEERI, on behalf of Acting Executive Director Dr. Tareq Al Ansari, with a welcome word by Eng.
 Jabr Mohammad Al-Nuaimi, Director of Standards and Metrology Department (QS), who wished participants fruitful discussions.